Harry Watrous: Marriage and family

-In 1887 Watrous married Elizabeth Snowden Nichols Watrous (1858-1921).
+In 1887 Watrous married Elizabeth Snowden Nichols (1858-1921).
 Her father, William Snowden Nichols, was a member of the New York Stock Exchange, and she grew up in the posh neighborhood of Grymes Hill, Staten Island.
 She too was an artist, having studied in Paris under Jean-Jacques Henner and Carolus-Duran at "the studio of the ladies."
 (Women were not allowed entry to the École des Beaux-Arts.)
 Henner gave the couple one of his paintings as a wedding gift.

 From 1908 Elizabeth had her own studio at the Gainsborough Studios in New York.
 She was also a novelist, author of It: Being Our Individual Magneto (1911), and another novel entitled Ti.
 In 1914 the Elizabeth Watrous Medal for Sculpture was established, awarded by the National Academy of Design.
 The medal itself was designed by Robert Ingersoll Aitken.
 Although Elizabeth's first name was misspelled on the medal, the error was never corrected.

 Elizabeth opposed women's suffrage.
 In 1910, as a member of the National League for the Civic Education of Women, she headed a special committee charged with "instructing artists in the subject of anti-suffrage."

 In 1882, at age 22, her younger brother William Gilman Nichols became a partner in the high-end furniture and decorating company Herter Brothers; business analysts R.G.
 Dun & Co. described him as "a young man of decided artistic tastes, of good character and habits & well fitted for his present occupation."
 Nichols was president of Herter Brothers from 1891 until its dissolution in 1906.
 His marriage in 1893 to Herman O. Armour's daughter Mary was given the front-page headline "Marriage of Millionaires" in one newspaper.
 From 1900 the couple resided at a sprawling waterfront estate called Petronia in Rye, New York.
 Harry Watrous painted a portrait of Nichols, to whom he also made a gift of his painting The Line of Love.
 After Nichols's death at 49 in 1909, his widow and children continued to reside at Petronia.